Training Day (Held Virtually)

 Other relevant information: The three papers selected for the Libersky Prize and additional three highly-ranked abstracts will be recommended for publication in the SPH Special Issue "Latest Advances in SPH for Fluid Mechanics," to be published in the European Journal of Mechanics B/Fluids.

-Dr. Leslie Greengard
+Prof. Leslie Greengard

 Courant Institute of Mathematical Sciences, NYU New York, US